 Drawing from more than 2-decades of chasing the Silver King, Adam Marton has designed this entire expedition to enhance your understanding of tarpon for a lifetime.
 Plan on returning home from this trip with more than just your fair share of day dreams and hero shots.
 When the boats return to the dock, participate in workshops and seminars offered to enhance your skills and knowledge about the fascinating world of the tarpon.
 Between “Rocket Science On The Flats”, successful fishing techniques and “how to” sessions, you won’t be wondering if you have the right fly on or a good knot next time it’s your shot at 80-feet moving left to right.

-You can chose between clean, comfortable rooms in the main lodge, or opt for upgraded accommodations in the newer El Pescador Villas.
+You can chose between clean, comfortable rooms in the recently renovated main lodge, or opt for upgraded accommodations in the larger El Pescador Villas.
 The rooms in the main lodge are clean and quiet and all have individual bathrooms and showers, air-conditioning, ceiling fans, and even rod racks mounted on the wall.
-For guests who would like a bit more luxury or are interested in slightly newer, more private accommodations, El Pescador also offers packages in one, two, and three-bedroom villas.
+For guests who would like a bit more luxury or are interested in more private accommodations, El Pescador also offers packages in one, two, and three-bedroom villas.
 These villas are perfect for couples, families, or small groups.
 Each villa includes a large “great room” with a full kitchen, living room and dining room as well as spacious outdoor decks and access to the villa pools.
 All of the rooms in the main lodge and all villas are ocean front, on the beach with views of the Caribbean sea and barrier reef.

 The total capacity for El Pescador is 72 guests (double occupancy).
 The main lodge itself is an intimate, 12-room-plus-one-suite hotel set in a colonial-style mahogany building with a long verandah overlooking the beach and barrier reef.
-The newer villas are a collection of eight luxury, three-bedroom “island homes” set in tropical gardens and surrounding two private pools.
+The villas are a collection of eight luxury, three-bedroom “island homes” set in tropical gardens and surrounding two private pools.
 You may enjoy an entire villa as a home-away-from-home, or request only portions since each suite can be locked-off into a private unit.